 I’m not so picky when it comes to food.
-I’ll pretty much eat anything but Dave has a sensitive stomach and often has to decline a lot of food.
-It means that he didn’t eat much on the plane and was starving.
-Next time we’ll bring more snacks, a couple protein bars and not just candy.
+I’ll pretty much eat anything but many people have sensitive stomachs and often have to decline a lot of food.

 Travel Neck Pillow